fhiso/sources-and-citations/citation-elements.md

 both *multi-valued* and *translatable*, and *must* ensure that the *translation set* for each *citation element value* remains separate.

-{.example ...} The `authorName` *citation element* is such an element because a source may have multiple authors, each of whom may have names that have been transliterated into different scripts.
+{.example ...} The `authorName` *citation element* is defined to be both *multi-valued* and *translatable* because a source may have multiple authors, each of whom may have names that have been transliterated into different scripts.
 Suppose a researcher wants to cite the Anglo-Japanese Treaty document of 1902 which was (at least nominally) authored by the Marquess of Lansdowne and Count Hayashi Tadasu whose name is written in kanji as 林&nbsp;董.

 The following JSON serialisation is not allowed as it flattens *translation set* so it is no longer possible to determine how many